tonys-code-base/terraform-cloud-localstack/README.md

 # Localhost Tunnelling to Access Localstack from Terraform Cloud

-This repo contains sample code for provisioning an S3 bucket on an AWS [Localstack](https://github.com/localstack/localstack) instance from a Terraform Cloud workspace via localhost tunnelling.
+This repo contains sample code for creating an S3 bucket on AWS [Localstack](https://github.com/localstack/localstack) from a Terraform Cloud workspace.
 The instructions which follow outline the requirements for replicating the set up.

-Tunnelling is established by using [tunnelto](https://tunnelto.dev/) to expose Localstack on a public URL.
+Connectivity from a public URL to Localstack is made possible by localhost tunnelling using package [tunnelto](https://tunnelto.dev/).
 Refer to the `tunnelto` [official webpage](https://tunnelto.dev/) and [git repo](https://github.com/agrinman/tunnelto) for project details.

 ## Expose Localstack via Public URL